Doctor of Business Administration

 - Stimulate intellectual thought and discussion

-The Executive Doctorate in Business and a Ph.D. in a business-related field (e.g. marketing, finance, computer science, etc) are similar in many ways but also differ in terms of structure, candidate profile, curriculum and expected outcomes:
+The Doctor of Business Administration and a Ph.D. in a business-related field (e.g. marketing, finance, computer science, etc) are similar in many ways but also differ in terms of structure, candidate profile, curriculum and expected outcomes:

 |Research Skills||Develops rigorous quantitative and qualitative research skills||Develops rigorous quantitative and qualitative research skills|